BenKuhnhaeuser/PhyloFrame/README.md

 # PhyloFrame
-Included here are scripts to replicate phylogenomic analyses in:
+Scripts to replicate phylogenomic analyses in:

 Kuhnhäuser et al. (2021), A robust phylogenomic framework for the calamoid palms, Molecular Phylogenetics and Evolution.